izzydoesit/israeldmatos.com/README.md

 * **Designed with User Experience first**

   80% of your users will be accessing your web application through a mobile-device, whether you want them to or not.
 Mobile-first is no longer a nice-to-have in our modern development world, its a MUST-HAVE.

+  We have also used a flat minimalist design and used plenty of negative space in our application to help create a smooth user experience.
+This guideline ensured every component had enough space to stand out and guides the user from land to finish.

+  Animations were also something I wanted to incorporate into this page without letting them interfere with the user experience.
+They were set on only animating once so the components became fixed after the user scrolled past them once.
+Animating upon every viewport entry became too much and distracted from the purpose of the page, to showcase my work.

 * **Flexible Components**